bradford-hamilton/crystal-blockchain/README.md

 # Write your own blockchain and PoW algorithm using Crystal

-Source code for a [tutorial on Medium](https://medium.com/@bradford_hamilton/write-your-own-blockchain-and-pow-algorithm-using-crystal-d53d5d9d0c52) I recently published.
+Source code for a [tutorial on Medium](https://medium.com/@bradford_hamilton/write-your-own-blockchain-and-pow-algorithm-using-crystal-d53d5d9d0c52) I published.

 ## Installation